haxsaw/hikaru/docs/patterns-recipes.rst

 -----------------------------------

-If you have a large body of Kubernetes YAML that you'd like to convert to Hikaru, perhaps to run an analysis on it or to migrate away from YAML, it's a pretty simple matter use Python's pathlib to iterate over a directory of YAML and turn it into Hikaru Python source (this example ignores different apiVersions):
+If you have a large body of Kubernetes YAML that you'd like to convert to Hikaru, perhaps to run an analysis on it or to migrate away from YAML, it's a pretty simple matter to use Python's pathlib to iterate over a directory of YAML and turn it into Hikaru Python source (this example ignores different apiVersions):